 Another classic example of intellectual colonialism is the bias in citations and claims of scientific discovery.
 Citations and recognition of scientific achievements are usually measured through the number of citations (even though the controversies around this measure).
 However, it is common that papers produced by researchers or institutions from the Global South are not cited in studies from research groups from the Global North, even publications presented in high-impact and traditional journals.
-This situation creates a vicious cycle in which knowledge is dictated by northern institutions, mainly in Europe and North America, maintaining the status quo of scientific expertise.
+This situation creates a vicious cycle in which northern institutions, mainly in Europe and North America, dictate knowledge, maintaining the status quo of scientific expertise.

 Some suggestions from Global south

+We delve into the idea that the change must come from the oppressed.
+Ironically, the evidence shows that the Global South is the one acting towards a more equitable science by promoting a more equitable scientific academic recognition (expressed by equitability in citation proportion in Figure 1B).

 Some simple actions can be taken to reduce the intellectual colonization practices in science, and here we cite a few that can help to solve the problems mentioned.
-Despite most of our suggestions being derived from situations in Ecology and Evolution, we believe that the points here can be applied to any scientific area.
+Despite most of our suggestions being derived from examples in Ecology and Evolution, we believe that the points here can be applied to any scientific area.

 Journals, societies, and boarding members of scientific meetings/events

-Always ask whether the event, journal, or boarding committee is inclusive enough?
+Always ask whether the event, journal, or boarding committee is inclusive enough.
 How many editors are from underrepresented countries?
+Is it needed the presence of geographical markers in Global South studies?
 Depending on the answer to those simple questions, we can move on to possible solutions toward DEI.
-Regarding scientific societies, one possibility to decolonize expertise is the implementation of programs to support the submission of papers from the Global South by language support.
-One recent example is the EELS program (Evolution English Language Support) promoted by the Society for the study of evolution.
+Regarding scientific societies, one possibility to decolonize expertise is the implementation of programs to support the submission of papers from the Global South through language support.
+One recent example is the EELS program (Evolution English Language Support) promoted by the Society for the Study of Evolution.
 The program offers cost-free English language editing for non-native English-speaking authors, reducing the language barriers to scientific publication.

 Authors from the Global North and research groups

-It is common for editors and reviewers to request to cite works that were forgotten during the literature review process.
+It is common for editors and reviewers to request to cite works forgotten during the literature review process.
 However, almost all the time, those references comprise studies from researchers or institutions in the Global North.
 We suggest that authors from the Global North check if their references are inclusive enough given the topic in their studies.
 Some may argue that this can comprise an extra work loading, but we see it as the same workload that authors from Global South have when asked to review their references or cite works from Global North authors.
 As mentioned before, citations are one of the currencies in the academic job market and a proxy of intellectual merit.
-If the whole system of authority revolves around authors from the Global North, no matter the quality of work from the Global South, their intellectual merit will never be recognized4{Citation}, no matter its quality.
+If the whole system of authority revolves around authors from the Global North, no matter the quality of work from the Global South, their intellectual merit will never be recognized4.

-3
+Diversity alone doesn’t guarantee a more equitable science.

+Despite DEI having its three components as equally indispensable to achieve a less colonial scientific practice3, most of the efforts are only centered on the diversity aspect.
+We believe that simply including authors from underrepresented countries in Global North institutes without thinking and acting towards practices that disrupt the colonialism in intellectual expertise is of little help, sometimes serving as a decoy for DEI practices.

 Final message